 Your diet has a lot to do with whether or not you have a good poop or a bad poop.
 Consuming a diet high in processed foods may lead to poor digestion and improper bowel function.
 Foods made with refined ingredients such as white flour and sugar can cause constipation, and it is best to avoid these at all costs.

 Believe it or not, there is a better way to have a poop.
-According to leading natural health expert Dr. Mercola, the Western toilet is not conducive to healthy bowel function.
-In fact, our toilets promote such things as Inflammatory Bowel Disorder, constipation and hemorrhoids.
+According to many leading health professionals, the toilet is not conducive to healthy bowel function.
+In fact, our toilets promote such things as Inflammatory bowel disorder, constipation, and hemorrhoids.

 Squatting is one of the best interventions to prevent constipation and other bowel problems and to put the least amount of pressure on digestion and bowel function.
 When we squat to eliminate the bowels, gravity does most of the work.

 The weight of the pelvis presses against the thighs and naturally compresses the colon.
 Pressure from the diaphragm can supplement the force of gravity.
 Squatting relaxes the puborectalis muscle, which normally chokes the rectum to maintain continence.

 The easiest way to achieve the squatting position is to use a squatting stool, better known as a “squatty potty.”
 These little, relatively inexpensive stools have been shown to make elimination faster, easier, and more complete, and may even prevent colon cancer and other conditions such as appendicitis

 Takeaway: The next time you have a bowel movement, take a peek.
 Keep a record of your poop if you suspect something is amiss.
 Try squatting for quicker and more complete elimination.